geektrust/java-interview-max-depth-binary-tree-starter-kit/README.md

-# Lowest Common Ancestor of a Binary Tree (Java Starter Kit)
+# Maximum Depth of Binary Tree

-This Java project solves the **Lowest Common Ancestor (LCA)** problem for a binary tree using command-line input.
+This Java project solves the **Maximum Depth of Binary Tree** problem for a binary tree using command-line input.
 It's structured to build and run via **Apache Ant**, producing a runnable `.jar` file.

 ---

 ## 🧩 Problem Statement

-Given a binary tree and two nodes `p` and `q`, find their **lowest common ancestor** (LCA).
-The binary tree is provided in **level-order traversal** format.

-> According to the definition of LCA:
-> “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”
+Given the root of a binary tree, return its maximum depth.

+A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

 ---